 Recommendations for future improvements to Brush Square have been organized into two phases.
-Phase I assumes the continued operation of the Fire Station and parking lot on the site.
-Based on feedback from the Technical Advisory Group, the parking lot remains onsite to serve the Fire Station; however, a reconfiguration of this parking lot is a Phase I recommendation to make better use of other park space.
-The Fire Station will retain the sole use of all existing curb space fronting the station and parking lot entry for operational purposes.
-The reconstruction of the parking lot is an excellent opportunity to improve the utility of open space in the square as well as re-grade the parking lot and install a more attractive, non-climbable steel fence with decorative deterrent devices on top of the fence.
-Planting may be used with this fence to enhance screening but maintain visibility across the square.
+Phase I assumes the continued operation of the fire station, including emergency management services, and parking lot on the site.
+Based on feedback from the Technical Advisory Group, the parking lot remains onsite to serve the fire station; however, a reconfiguration of this parking lot is a Phase I recommendation to make better use of other park space.
+The fire station will retain the sole use of all existing curb space fronting the station and parking lot entry for operational purposes.

+The reconstruction of the parking lot is an excellent opportunity to improve the utility of open space in the Square as well as re-grade the parking lot and install a more attractive, non-climbable steel fence with decorative deterrent devices on top of the fence.
+Planting may be used with this fence to enhance screening but maintain visibility across the Square.